Slow life: 10 Experiences To Enjoy Sustainable Travel in Pomerania, Poland

 8. Polish Beer Tasting in Stary Browar Koscierzyna

 What would be a trip to Pomerania, Poland without tasting its local beer?
-Beer has a centuries old tradition and a beer tasting is an authentic flavour experience to learn about a local produce.
+Beer has a centuries-old tradition and a beer tasting is an authentic flavor experience to learn about a local produce.

-The perfect place to learn about the Pomeranian brewing tradition is the brewery Stary Browar in Kościerzyna which perfectly manages the gap between preserving traditional and an interior design based on the latest trends.
-The entire building has been built up from ruins and has a 150 year hold history.
+The perfect place to learn about the Pomeranian brewing tradition is the brewery Stary Browar in Kościerzyna which perfectly manages the gap between preserving traditional and interior design based on the latest trends.
+The entire building has been built up from ruins and has a 150-year old history.

 Located in the center of the quaint town Kościerzyna , the brewery pours nine types of beer everyday: Indian Pale Ale, Wheat, Cranberry, Keller, Dark Beer, Red Lager, New England Wheat, Lemon and American IPA.
 The hops and malts come mostly from Polish plantations and they use water from their own intake.
 The beer is not filtered or pasteurized.

 The brewery counts with an absolute up-to-date, stylish hotel (with a beer spa!) and a restaurant where traditional Kashubian food is served with a modern touch.
 The menu includes seasonal dishes and their cod even won a culinary award.

 9. Wellness & Spa Treatments in Sopot